Majikhat01/cs121-lab06/README.md

 ## Activity 2 - NumberStats (pp7.3)
 ### Problem Description
 Design and implement an application that creates a histogram that allows you to visually inspect the frequency distribution of a set of values.
-The program should read in an arbitrary number of integers that are in the range of 1 to 100 inclusive; then it should produce a chart similar to the following on that indicates how many input values fell in teh range 1 to 10, 11 to 20, and so on.
+The program should read in an arbitrary number of integers that are in the range of 1 to 100 inclusive; then it should produce a chart similar to the following on that indicates how many input values fell in the range 1 to 10, 11 to 20, and so on.
 Print one asterisk for each value entered.

      1 - 10   | *****
     11 - 20   | **